0xStr0k1rch/trashPanda/README.md

 ```
 (Get-ADGroupMember -Identity "Domain Admins" -Recursive | Get-ADUser | Select-Object -ExpandProperty SamAccountName) -join '|'
 ```
-To run run the script wit.
-The script will prompt you for credentials to be used
+Run the script with, it will then prompt you for the credentials to be used
 ```
 .\trashPanda.ps1 "C:\Path\To\Your\ShareList.txt"
 ```